 Some Tweets are of dodgy shit in Paprium.
 Here we see some redrawn sprites from other games, because ten years later WaterMelon hasn't learned a fucking thing since Pier Solar swiped a joke from Zero Punctuation.

-Side note, why are the feet so tiny on the rightmost sprite?
+Side note, why are his feet so tiny on the rightmost sprite?
 And is it just me or is his left leg going in a different direction from the rest of his body?
-Maybe WaterMelon is channeling 90's Image because that's some Rob Liefeld shit.
+What the hell did the artist reference for the musculature on his left arm, a raisin?
+And where is his elbow on the first sprite?
+Maybe my earlier reference to 90s Image was more appropriate than I thought, because this is some Rob Liefeld shit.

 And here's another image depicting - as well as more fucked up anatomy, seriously, what is that arm? - an enemy with buck teeth, a conical hat with what I'm guessing is a hanzi character on it, and a Huolongchushui.